A survey of graduates 6 months after graduation reveals that Queen’s graduates from these programmes have recently gone to work in roles such as:

 There has been a growth in jobs in this area over the last decade and this is likely to continue to grow as the principles of user-centred design are applied beyond technology and products to services.
 A degree in Psychology can provide a particularly useful insight into this type of work especially if combined with a postgraduate degree in the area of User-Centred design, Human Computer Interaction, or Service Design and/or relevant experience.
 Look for jobs such as UX (user experience) Researcher or Analyst.

-PGCE courses are very competitive to get into so interested students are recommended to:
+PGCE courses are competitive to get into so interested students are recommended to:

-- Get an insight into what work as a teacher is like by trying to arrange to speak to a teacher to ask them about their job, and/or try to get some classroom observation experience.
-Many students find it easiest to arrange this through personal contacts or with schools where you were once a pupil.
+Get an insight into what work as a teacher is like by trying to arrange to speak to a teacher to ask them about their job and try to get some classroom observation experience.
+You may also be able to arrange visits through personal contacts or with schools where you were taught.
 It may be possible to arrange with a local school via a speculative application.

 The JET (Japan Exchange and Teaching) Programme is an official and prestigious Japanese government scheme that sends graduates to Japan in order to promote international understanding at grass-roots level and to improve foreign language teaching in schools.
 Although participants teach English to school pupils, applicants for the programme can come from any degree discipline providing they hold a full UK passport.
 It is a tough application process that begins in the October preceding the departure the following summer.

-In Colleges: Further Education Colleges will sometimes hire people to teach without them having teaching qualifications.
-These teachers will often be expected to work towards a teaching qualification and will be expected to have other relevant (vocational) qualifications and experience to offer.
+In Colleges: Further Education Colleges will sometimes hire people to teach without teaching qualifications.
+These teachers will usually be expected to work towards a teaching qualification and to have other relevant (sometimes vocational) qualifications and experience to offer.
 Colleges list job vacancies on their own websites.
-You can find a list of colleges on the Department of Education Northern Ireland website.
+You can find a list of acceptable qualifications on the Department for the Economy Northern Ireland website.

 In Higher Education: University lecturers will normally be expected to have or be working towards a PhD.
 An Academic Career provides more information about this career route.
 Jobs and some PhD studentships can be found on Jobs.ac.uk.
 More PhD opportunities can be found on findaphd.com.